By Adam Pick on October 8, 2018

 This day is appropriately called… Patient Day!!!!!

-Luckily, Edwards asked us to attend Patient Day 2017 and film the wonderful moments of this unique event that included meet-and-greets with the heart valve assembly teams, panel and group discussions, a campus and manufacturing tour and more.
-My favorite part of the day was watching patients meet the Edwards employees who made their valves by hand.
+Luckily, Edwards hired us to film the wonderful moments of this unique event that included meet-and-greets with the heart valve assembly teams, panel and group discussions, a campus and manufacturing tour and more.
+One of my favorite parts of the day was watching patients meet the Edwards employees who made their valves by hand.

 Keep on tickin!

 The first time I heard about the Ross Procedure I was skeptical.
 My first thought was, “What???!!!
 You want to play musical chairs with my heart valves?
 No way!!!”
 Then, the more I learned about this unique procedure for patients with aortic valve disease, I started thinking, “Hmmm.
 That might be the operation for me.”

 [Update: Please note that Dr. Allan Stewart is no longer performing surgery at Miami Cardiac & Vascular Institute.]

 On behalf of our patient community, I want to extend a mighty thanks to Dr. Allan Stewart at the Miami Cardiac & Vascular Institute for becoming our newest sponsor!!!